samdow/language-design/language-design.md

 > programmers” use"
 [Yang and Rabkin, 2015].

-This is quite true to both of our experiences.
-People stereotype languages based on the users, for example, in the article, it is mentioned that Python and Ruby are considered "girly."
-Both of these are used a lot in web development.
-Web development tends to have a large UI and design component, which causes some people to assume web development is "girlier," which they equate to strong creativity.
-On the other hand, C or C++ are seen as manly because it does not have the creative elements, and are often used to solve back-end problems, or find the "right" answer.
+This quote is quite accurate in both of our experiences.
+People stereotype languages based on the users.
+For example the article mentions that Python and Ruby are considered "girly."
+Both of these languages are used a lot in web development, which tends to have a large UI and design component.
+This strong association with creativity, a steretypically feminine quality, means that the languages are stereotyped as "girly."
+On the other hand, C or C++ are seen as manly are often used to solve back-end problems, or find the "right" answer, so they are seen as having less creativity.
 In this way, C and C++ programmers are considered objective in their search for the solution, while web development and UI are seen as much more subjective.
 This gendered differentiation hurts everyone who does not conform to these stereotypes.